All the Answers You Seek, In One Place

 I provide therapeutic services inside and outside to clients in Calgary and Airdrie, Alberta, with the beautiful Rocky Mountains as our backdrop.
 We may meet in Nose Creek Park, Chinook Winds, or at my office in Airdrie.
 I am also willing to meet clients in Cochrane or Chestermere; however, additional fees would be applied.

 We Canadians are known for our resiliency, no matter the weather.
 There are very few days that you won't see Calgarians running along the river or in Fish Creek Park, but somedays are just too cold to run.
-If that is the case, we can adjust our pace and walk, meet at my office, or meet online via Skype or Google Hangouts.
+If that is the case, we can adjust our pace and walk, meet at my office, or meet online or over the phone using a secure platform.

 OKAY, WHAT'S NEXT?